 The oils on my head began over-producing big time and all I could do was put my hair up in a bun.
 I kept waiting for the moment when combing my hair in the shower didn't mean the loss of such precious strands by the dozen, but instead, my hair-loss began to get worse.
 After two months of trying the no-poo method, I realized that it was not working out, but I couldn't figure out why.
 I knew that my hair was already damaged and it would take awhile to fix, but I figured that I would at least see improvement in my hair in a two month period of time.
 I decided it was time to go on a learning adventure and find out WHY I was having these problems.

 PH is the key to balancing your hair and scalp

 It turned out, my dry brittle hair was falling out due to the high alkalinity (PH) of the baking soda.
 After researching further, I found that the key to balancing your hair and scalp starts with balancing the ph of the sebum on your scalp.

 PH (Potential of Hydrogen) is the measure of alkalinity or acidity in a substance.
 PH can range anywhere from 1 (highly acidic) to 14 (highly alkaline.
-Human hair and skin has a layer of salt/water/oil that is called the acid mantle.
+Human hair and skin have a layer of salt/water/oil that is called the acid mantle.
 This wonderfully protective layer lives happily at a PH of 4.5 and is easily disrupted and washed away with anything that has a ph over 7 (neutral and the ph of water).